This post was originally published in 2021

 3415 W 43rd Pl, Leimert Park.

-All Chill Ice Cream is owned by married duo Genelle and her husband.
+All Chill Ice Cream is owned by married duo Genelle and Julian.

 When I went there, Genelle and her young daughter were serving out scoops.
-Genelle was so nice and you could tell she knew the ins and outs of ice cream.
+Genelle was so nice and her knowledge of ice cream was palpable.
 When I asked what led her to open an ice cream shop, she said:

 “I was tired of going on long drives for good ice cream.
 I love ice cream and prefer more interesting flavors.
 Finding a product driven by experience over profit is more difficult, especially in our area.
 So we are making products that we want and feel the community deserves this simple luxury.”

-Her favorite places in LA for ice cream are Jenni’s, Carmela’s, and Bloomfield.
+Her favorite ice cream places in LA are Jenni’s, Carmela’s, and Bloomfield.
 I cannot thank her enough for mentioning Bloomfield.
 It made it on this list because of her!
-She’s an interior designer and she’s so well-traveled.
-We talked about Spain, which is where I’m from, and Dominican Republic, which is where my mom’s from.
-Not only had she been to Spain (Barcelona specifically), but also Dominican Republic and Italy!
-You could see that she was a very worldly person: her mannerisms, how eloquent she was…basically, a total gem!
+Genelle is an interior designer and she’s so well-traveled.
+You could see that she was a very worldly person: her mannerisms, her vast lexicon…basically, a total gem!

-There’s a few vegan flavors, but all the ice cream is organic and made with the highest quality ingredients.
+They carry a few vegan flavors, but all the ice cream is organic, handcrafted, and made with locally sourced ingredients.

 “We have several local organic honey resources and these flavors are nostalgic yet innovative.
 People have responded very well to this one,” she said.

-After trying out so many ice creams over the last few months, I know that when I detect a very soft, creamy, yet firm texture and flavor that takes your taste buds on a journey, it means the ice cream is artisanal and high-quality.
+After trying out so many ice creams over the last few months, I know that when I detect a very soft, creamy, yet firm texture with a flavor that takes my taste buds on a journey, it means the ice cream is artisanal and high-quality.
 Always pay attention to the texture and flavor!

 I knew I would be kicking myself if I had to wait another week to try another flavor, so I went right back and ordered Cherry Vanilla, which was another winner.
 The cherries Genelle uses for this flavor are Luxardo Maraschino cherries, which are the most expensive cherries you can get.
 This boujee cherry is produced in Torreglia, Italy and is a far cry from the typical Maraschino cherries you will find at the grocery store.

-The flavor of vanilla was subtle yet distinctive and the Luxardo Maraschino cherries added a special robust sweet-tart flavor that made the whole experience completely unmatched.
+The flavor of vanilla was subtle yet very distinctive, and the Luxardo Maraschino cherries added a special robust tart flavor that made the whole experience completely unmatched.

 “Produced in Torreglia, Italy, these cherries are nothing like the bright red orbs you find in cocktails from workaday bars.
 Dense and chewy with a sweet-tart flavor, these maraschino cherries are made with prized sour marasca cherries preserved in the fruit’s famed liqueur.
 They’ll take your Manhattan (or Shirley Temple) to new heights and are also delicious spooned with their rich syrup over ice cream or cheesecake.” – Arpevinoauburn.com